Chilean fans storm media centre at Maracana

 There had been a lively atmosphere around the Maracana earlier on Wednesday, with thousands of red-shirted fans singing, chanting and dancing in the streets.

-Chileans fans, already in high spirits before the game, went into a frenzy after their team defeated Spain 2-0, eliminating the holders from the World Cup.
+One group wearing wigs and sporting face-paint were drinking from a red wine bottle at 10 o'clock in the morning.

+Chilean fans in the stadium were in high spirits too, singing loudly and drowning out Spanish supporters as the players jogged out to warm up.

-Chile, who won their opening group match against Australia 3-1, secured a berth in the last 16.
-The South American team will play the Netherlands on June 23 in its last Group B game.
+Chile, who won their opening group match against Australia 3-1, have high hopes for Wednesday's Group B game against world champions who were thumped 5-1 by the Netherlands in their opener.

-(Additional reporting by Alonso Soto; Simon Evans, Bill Schomberg and Benjamin Walsh; Editing by Ed Osmond/Alan Baldwin)
+(Additional reporting by Simon Evans, Bill Schomberg and Benjamin Walsh; Editing by Ed Osmond/Alan Baldwin)